CAJan93/docker_cheat_sheet/kubernetes/CKAD/2_deploy_your_code/CKAD2.md

 - `k diff -f <file.yaml>`

 ## 2.5.
 How do you monitor the progress of a deployment update?
-X

 - `k rollout status deployment <name>`